 The biggest nightmare of every manager is seeing one of their best-performing employees resign.
 It brings upon a set of whole new challenges in addition to the existing day-to-day responsibilities.
 You not only have to seek a perfect replacement, but you also have to consider the impact of a talented team member quitting on the rest of your staff.
 Anytime a colleague quits, regardless of the reason, everyone in the office notices.

 Unfortunately, this puts them in the thought of whether they, too, should start looking for a new job.
 Thus, for every organization, job satisfaction, and employee retention should be the top two priorities.
 To help you with the same, we have compiled a list of five effective tips for managers for effective employee retention.

 Become an Effective Leader Yourself

 There is a common belief that employees never leave an organization; instead, they leave bad managers.
 Thus, as a manager, your prime responsibility to prevent employee turnover is to be an effective leader.
-It would be best if you were proactive about continually updating your managerial skills and motivating the same to other company managers.
+It would be best to continually update your managerial skills and motivate the same to other company managers.
 Thus, the basis of the improvement of an organization starts at a personal level.